 1 11-oz. can mandarin oranges, with juice

 1 large box instant vanilla pudding mix (5.1-oz.)

 1 11-oz. can mandarin oranges, drained

 Grease and flour three round cake pans and set aside.
-Combine wet ingredients and beat on medium speed with an electric mixer until thoroughly combined.
+Combine wet ingredients (including oranges and juice) and beat on medium speed with an electric mixer until thoroughly combined.
 Add cake mix and beat on low speed for two minutes.
 Pour evenly into cake pans and bake per cake mix manufacturer’s instructions.
 Cool cakes completely.